Idea-Maker-Agency/idea-procedure/README.md

 ### Push code often!
 We prefer you push code often.
 It's better to have more commits than less.
 The reason is we often have multiple people on a project and need to keep track of progress.
 I also need information to tell the client with regards to work.

+### Use Pull Requests
+When a branch is ready, issue a PR so that team members can review and comment on code.
+If you see a PR, look over the code and comment "ok" so we know it's ok to merge.

 ## Naming
 Use easily understandable names wherever possible.
 This includes variables, templates, views etc. Avoid using acronyms.
 Consider the fact that the code may be dormant for a year and then someone returns for bug fixes.
 Will they understand your code and names?